luxonis/depthai-python/docs/source/install.rst

 * Intel Movidius MyriadX
 * Intel VSC Loopback Device or Intel Luxonis Device

-In Ubuntu, run these commands to give USB permissions for the regular user:
+In Linux OS, run these commands to give USB permissions for the regular user:

 .. code-block:: bash